 Additionally, there’s a risk of losing data in the process, as well as different platforms having different approaches to digesting it.
 In other words, multi-platform-based workflows may work, but they wouldn’t bridge the gap between departments and would not be immune to errors.

 The solution is uniting all the platforms your business uses into one centralised piece of software that could be used across all departments.
 The best-centralised platform currently available on the market is HubSpot CRM - it has integrated marketing tools within as well as easy access to tools widely used by customer service.

 In addition, one of the prime value propositions of HubSpot is a workflow-building tool that encompasses an extended list of criteria and an easy-to-use drag-and-drop interface.
 With HubSpot as a workflow automation software, you can create workflows that cover very detailed scenarios, add exceptions, and take full control of the process automation.

 In addition to a well-developed and fully customisable workflow system, HubSpot CRM also offers an equally personalisable reporting dashboard.
 While there are templates and modules to choose from, the CRM also allows you to create your own assets that would track the specific data your business needs.

 In other words, working with HubSpot ensures the collection of vital information that can and should be used to make data-driven decisions.
-Such decisions very often include optimisation of both internal and external processes, adjusting specific tasks to adhere to business rules, routes of further business development and further application of automation.
+Such decisions often include optimisation of internal and external processes, adjusting specific tasks to adhere to business rules, routes of further business development and further application of automation.
 In the following sections, we want to talk about how the use of workflows in HubSpot collects and delivers actionable data.

 Patterns to Identify Threats and Opportunities